You can read the introductory notes here.

 The Sad Results

 We have to discard this theory not just as unscriptural, but also as nonsensical.
-We began in Scripture, but we ran off the theological road into a heretical ditch, because we exalted Satan and diminished God.
-In this theory, God is dishonest and Satan is ethical, which is absurd.
+We began in Scripture, but we ran off the theological road into a heretical ditch, because we exalted Satan, diminished God, and made Jesus into Satan’s servant.
+Also in this theory, God is dishonest and Satan is ethical, which is absurd.

 The Father did not use Jesus to trick Satan into giving up the human race.